With reduced funding, some museums have turned to ‘deaccessioning’ the removal of an object from a museum collection with the intent to sell it.

 Posted on: March 23, 2021 by Alexander Herman:

-I am developing the negotiation and mediation of Art and Cultural Heritage Disputes as a niche practice area, and am a member of the Institute of Art & Law in London, where I am studying for a Diploma in Art Law.
-I plan to qualify as a mediator in 2024.
-I can then be appointed as an expert co-mediator to provide technical support to mediators on law, best practice, and ethics.
+I am developing the litigation and mediation of Art and Cultural Heritage Disputes as a niche practice area, and am a member of the Institute of Art & Law in London, where I am studying for a Diploma in Art Law.